sebastianlos/covid_graphs/README.md

 Execute python file from terminal, passing 2 optional arguments: Country and number of days you want to retrieve data for.

-(Returns graphs plotted with Matplotlib.)
+Returns graphs plotted with Matplotlib including confirmed cases, number of death and rate of increase of both.